Culture of India: Religious culture

 India is one of the most religiously and ethnically diverse nations in the world, with some of the most deeply religious societies and cultures.
-Religion plays a central and definitive role in the life of many of its people.
+Religion plays a central and definitive role in the lives of many of its people.
 Although India is a secular Hindu-majority country, it has a large Muslim population.
-Except for Jammu and Kashmir, Punjab, Meghalaya, Nagaland, Mizoram and Lakshadweep, Hindus form the predominant population in all 27 states and 9 union territories.
+Except for Jammu and Kashmir, Punjab, Meghalaya, Nagaland, Mizoram and Lakshadweep, Hindus form the predominant population in all 28 states and 8 union territories.
 Muslims are present throughout India, with large populations in Uttar Pradesh, Bihar, Maharashtra, Kerala, Telangana, Andhra Pradesh, West Bengal and Assam; while only Jammu and Kashmir and Lakshadweep have majority Muslim populations.
 Christians are other significant minorities of India.

 Because of the diversity of religious groups in India, there has been a history of turmoil and violence between them.
 India has been a theatre for violent religious clashes between members of different religions such as Hindus, Christians, Muslims, and Sikhs.
 Several groups have founded various national-religious political parties, and in spite of government policies minority religious groups are being subjected to prejudice from more dominant groups in order to maintain and control resources in particular regions of India.

 According to the 2011 census, 79.8% of the population of India practice Hinduism.
 Islam (14.2%), Christianity (2.3%), Sikhism (1.7%), Buddhism (0.7%) and Jainism (0.4%) are the other major religions followed by the people of India.
 Many tribal religions, such as Sarnaism, are found in India, though these have been affected by major religions such as Hinduism, Buddhism, Islam and Christianity.
 Jainism, Zoroastrianism, Judaism, and the Baháʼí Faith are also influential but their numbers are smaller.
 Atheism and agnostics also have visible influence in India, along with a self-ascribed tolerance to other faiths.
-According to a study conducted by the Pew Research Centre, India will have world's largest populations of Hindus and Muslims by 2050.
-India is expected to have about 311 million Muslims making up around 19–20% of the population and yet about 1.3 billion Hindus are projected to live in India comprising around 76% of the population.

 Atheism and agnosticism have a long history in India and flourished within Śramaṇa movement.
 The Cārvāka school originated in India around the 6th century BCE.
 It is one of the earliest form of materialistic and atheistic movement in ancient India.
 Sramana, Buddhism, Jainism, Ājīvika and some schools of Hinduism consider atheism to be valid and reject the concept of creator deity, ritualism and superstitions.
 India has produced some notable atheist politicians and social reformers.
 According to the 2012 WIN-Gallup Global Index of Religion and Atheism report, 81% of Indians were religious, 13% were not religious, 3% were convinced atheists, and 3% were unsure or did not respond.